aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/cells-formatting/alignment-settings/_index.md

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-AlignmentSettings-3.go" >}}
 #### **Text Control**

-The following section discusses how to control text by setting text wrapping, shrink to fit and other formatting options.
+The following section discusses how to control text by setting text wrapping, shrink‑to‑fit and other formatting options.

 ##### **Wrapping Text**